 The Louise W. and Edmund J. Kahn Liberal Arts Institute supports collaborative research among Smith and Five College faculty, Smith students, and visiting scholars without regard to the traditional boundaries of departments, programs and academic divisions.
 Each year the institute supports long- and short-term projects that are proposed, planned and organized by members of the Smith College faculty.

-Monday, February 20, 5 p.m., Neilson Browsing Room
+Thursday, April 20, 5 p.m., Neilson Browsing Room

-All invited; refreshments served.
+All are welcome; refreshments served.

 Kahn Faculty Fellow's Documentary Film in Local Festival

 A documentary film, Holding Hands With Ilse, by Abraham Ravett, professor of film and photography at Hampshire College and a participant in the Kahn yearlong project "The Power of Disappearance" (2014-15) will receive its Pioneer Valley premiere when it is screened on Wednesday, April 19, at the University of Massachusetts, Amherst, Isenberg School of Management as an entry in the school's annual Multicultural Film Festival.